 This is why bigger is better when it comes to aircraft carriers

-Let's face it, the new Gerald R. Ford-class nuclear-powered aircraft carriers are pretty damn expensive.
-According to Popular Mechanics, this ship cost $13 billion to build and also involved another $4 billion in research and development costs.
+Let's face it.
+Gerald R. Ford-class nuclear-powered aircraft carriers are pretty damn expensive.
+According to Popular Mechanics, the ships cost $13 billion to build and also involved another $4 billion in research and development costs.